agrikatheprogrammer/CODEPATH-WEB-DEVELOPMENT/web102unit1/README.md

 Submitted by: **Agrika Gupta**

-This web app: **displays best selling young adult books with a book cover, a synopsis and a link to find sources to read it and obtain reviews (Goodreads)**
+This web app: **displays best selling young adult books with each book cover's image, a synopsis and a link to find sources to read it and obtain reviews (Goodreads)**

 Time spent: 4 hours spent in total